Motus Nova envisions a world where no physical disability goes untreated regardless of access, status, or location.

 After realizing that providing robotics to clinics and hospitals was not giving patients significantly more therapy hours, we knew we had to make a change.
 So, in 2017, we decided to move our technology into patients’ homes, where people can use the robotics without limits.
 This change made it easier for users facing challenges related to transportation or clinician access to receive care at home.
 In 2019, we re-engineered our robotics to use artificial intelligence and created a world-class, patient-centric rehabilitation experience.

 Our goal is to close the gap in treatment access by placing our AI-powered robotics directly in the home for superior, clinic-quality telemedicine.
-The Motus Home Hand Mentor and Foot Mentor are always available on-demand, allowing users to take charge of their own recovery at up to five times faster and at a fraction of the cost of conventional physical therapy.
+The Motus Home Hand and Foot are always available on-demand, allowing users to take charge of their own recovery at up to five times faster and at a fraction of the cost of conventional physical therapy.

 Meet Our Team